GreptimeTeam/docs/Getting_Started/add-time-series-data.md

     ("host1", "idc_b", 50.0, 66.7, 40.6, 1667446797450)
 ```

-Through the above statement, we have inserted three rows into the `system_metrics` table. <br>
+Through the above statement, we have inserted three rows into the `system_metrics` table.

 For more information about the `INSERT` statement, please refer to the SQL reference document.

 > Note: Please start the frontend instance to use the InfluxDB protocol to write data.

 ## InfluxDB write

 GreptimeDB supports HTTP InfluxDB line protocol.
-For more information, please refer to the Configuration reference.<br>
+For more information, please refer to the Configuration reference.

 You can write data via /influxdb/write API:

 ``` shell